Floral Diagram and Formula

 It is an expression that summarizes the information given in the floral diagram, in the form of an equation.

-On the basis of morphological features, used to describe a flowering plant with its habit, vegetative characters -root, stem and leaves, inflorescence, and flower parts, a floral formula and diagram are presented.
+On the basis of morphological features, used to describe a flowering plant with its habit, vegetative characteristics -root, stem and leaves, inflorescence, and flower parts, a floral formula and diagram are presented.
 In a floral formula, the following symbols are used, these are listed in the given picture:

 In the floral formula, the cohesion is shown as within parts of whorls, and adhesion is shown as between whorls.